 We hope you enjoy the play!

 Continuing their super drone images of Stobs Camp we are delighted to share Border Archaeology’s short film of the practice trenches near to Acreknowe Reservoir filmed in February 2018.
 It reveals a series of trenches believed to have been dug by British soldiers in the decade before the First World War.
 With special thanks to Border Archaeology for their remarkable footage.

-Day 1 excavating the former cemetery, April 2017.
+Excavating the former cemetery, April 2017.
 With thanks to Dawn Berry for VOMO TV.

-Stobs PoW Camp
+Stobs Camp drone film (Update)